Teddy0008/Arch-Linux-Install-Guide/README.md

 `t`
 When it asks you for the partition number, select `3` since the root partition is the third partition Then, when it asks for the type, you want to list all types by inserting `L` Now, all the partition types will get listed.
-Now, you should search for `Linux` with the `83` prefix or `Linux x64/x86` with the `xx` prefix and type in the prefix and press enter
+Now, you should search for `Linux` with the `83` prefix or `Linux root (x86-64)` with the `23` prefix and type in the prefix and press enter

 If you don't want to make a home partition, skip ahead to the "Finishing partitioning" step, If you do want to make a home partition, don't skip and go to the next topic
 #### Making a home partition (optional)